 When it shows up in the body anxiety can be the lump in our throat or it can feel more dramatic like the sudden jolt when you go over a bump in the road.
 It’s important for parents not to panic themselves about their child’s anxiety, this only adds to their distress.
 It can help parents to know that anxiety serves an important and positive purpose – to keep us safe.
-We can disrupt the pattern of anxiety when we know what to do.
+Sometimes anxiety is not helpful when it is about something that is not dangerous.
+We can disrupt this unhelpful pattern when we know what to do.
 In order to wire new patterns in the brain we have to practice a new behaviour and practice it a lot.
 Notice and mention when your child is being brave, as this is one of the main ways to help them see that they can overcome their fears.

 “I saw the way you tried the beans as well as the pie – I know that beans are not your favourite.”

 Psychologists have used a number of other approaches to help kids overcome anxiety, the key with all of them is to let your child lead the way.
 Here are three you can try: